Myositis Patient Financial Assistance

 Can I call someone at MSU to see if I am eligible?

-Because every person’s situation is different, there is no one in our office who would be able to tell you for certain whether or not you qualify for help before you submit an application.
-The only way to know whether you qualify is to complete your application AND provide us with the required supporting documents.
+Because every person’s situation is different, no one in our office can tell you for certain whether or not you qualify for help before you submit an application.
+The only way to know whether you qualify is to complete an application AND provide us with the required supporting documents.

 If you have questions about your application, you can reply to the email we will send letting you know your application has been received.